horacioh/Webpack-starter-for-designers/README.md

       showSecretFeature();
     }

-Then you can build with BUILD_DEV=1 BUILD_PRERELEASE=1 webpack from the console.
-Note that since webpack -p runs uglify dead-code elimination, anything wrapped in one of these blocks will be stripped out, so you won't leak secret features or strings.
+Then you can build with ``BUILD_DEV=1 or npm run dev`` ``BUILD_PRERELEASE=1 or npm run build`` webpack from the console.
+Note that since ``webpack -p or npm run prod`` runs uglify dead-code elimination, anything wrapped in one of these blocks will be stripped out, so you won't leak secret features or strings.